React Native SDK

 Link to this section

-You need to link RCTLinking to your project by following the steps below.
+You need to link RCTLinking to your project using the steps below.

 // iOS 9.x or newer